Help Your Employees Travel Safely This Holiday Season

 In a normal year, your employees’ holiday schedule wouldn’t be a big concern.
 You might politely ask where they’re going, but it’s not business-critical for you to discuss their travel plans.

-Of course, 2020 has been anything other than a normal year.
-And the holiday season promises to be our biggest test so far.
-Lots of people will choose to travel to see loved ones over the coming weeks, even though we’ve been warned that this threatens a “surge upon a surge” of new Covid-19 cases.
+Of course, 2020 and 2021 have been anything other than normal.
+And the holiday season promises to be another big test.
+Lots of people will choose to travel to see loved ones over the coming days and weeks, even though we’ve been warned that this threatens a “surge upon a surge” of new Covid-19 variants and cases.

 This puts employers in a delicate situation.
-While you may not want to pry into an employee’s private life, you also need to minimize the risk that someone will end up having to self-isolate.
-Or, worse, that someone might contract the virus and spread it around the office.
+While you may not want to pry into an employee’s private life, you also need to minimize workplace risk.
 Here’s how to tackle this thorny issue and support a safe, enjoyable holiday season.

 Talking to employees about travel plans